scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 # ONNX from scratch 1: Designing a regression pipeline
 > 05-02-2020; This tutorial is also available on Medium.

-[ONNX]() has been around for a while, and it is becoming a succesfull intermediate format to move, often heavy, trained neural networks from one training tool to another (e.g., move between pyTorch and Tensorflow), or to deploy models in the cloud using the ONNX runtime.
+[ONNX](https://onnx.ai) has been around for a while, and it is becoming a succesfull intermediate format to move, often heavy, trained neural networks from one training tool to another (e.g., [move between pyTorch and Tensorflow](https://onnx.ai)), or to deploy models in the cloud using the [ONNX runtime](https://github.com/microsoft/onnxruntime).
 In these cases users often simple save a model to ONNX format, without worrying about the resulting ONNX graph.

-However, ONNX can be put to a much more versatile use: ONNX can easily be used to manually specify AI/ML processing pipelines, including all the pre- and post-processing that is often neccesary for real-world deployments.
-Additionally, due to its standardized and open structure, a pipeline stored in ONNX can easily be deployed, even on edge devices (by automatic compilation to WebAssembly for efficient deployment on various targets).
+However, ONNX can be put to a much more versatile use: ONNX can easily be used to manually specify AI/ML processing pipelines, **including all the pre- and post-processing that is often neccesary for real-world deployments**.
+Additionally, due to its standardized and open structure, a pipeline stored in ONNX can easily be deployed, even on edge devices (by [automatic compilation to WebAssembly](https://www.scailable.net) for efficient deployment on various targets).
 In this tutorial we will show how to use the `onnx` `helper` tools in `python` to create a ONNX pipeline *from scratch* and deploy it efficiently.

 The tutorial consists of the following parts:

 1. Some background on ONNX.
 Before we start it is usefull to conceptually understand what ONNX does.
 2. The "house-hunt" scenario.
-In this tutorial we will focus on creating a pipeline to predict the price of an advertised house, and subsequently judge it the house fits within our search constraints.
+In this tutorial we will focus on creating a pipeline to predict the price of an advertised house, and subsequently judge whether or not the house fits within our search constraints (i.e., our desiderata).
 3. Model training.
 Although not really part of the deployment pipeline, we will show how we used `sklearn` to train the prediciton model.
 4. Creating the ONNX pipeline.
-We will take it step-by-step:
+This is the main body of this tutorial, and we will take it step-by-step:
 	- Preprocessing: we will standardize the inputs using the results from our training.
 	- Inference: we will predict the (log) price using the model fitted during training.
 	- Post-processing: we will check whether the results fit with our desiderata.
 	- Putting it all togehter: we will merge the pre-processing, inference, and post-processing pipelines into one ONNX graph.
-5. Deploying the model: one can use the ONNX runtime to deploy ONNX models, or optimize the fitted graph and deploy using WebAssembly.
+5. Deploying the model: one can use the ONNX runtime to deploy ONNX models, or optimize the fitted graph and deploy using [WebAssembly](https://webassembly.org).
 We will briefly explore both options.

 ## 1. What is ONNX?
 According to the official ONNX website:

 *"ONNX is an open format built to represent machine learning models.
 ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers."* (see [onnx.ai](https://onnx.ai)).

 Thus, ONNX is an open file format to store (**trained**) machine learning models/pipelines containing sufficient detail (regarding data types etc.) to move from one platform to another.
 The specificity of ONNX even allows one to automatically compile the stored operations to lower level languages for embedding on various devices.
-Effectively, an `onnx` file will contain all you need to know to reinstantiate a full procesing data processing pipeline when moving from one platform to the other.
+Effectively, an `onnx` file will contain all you need to know to reinstantiate a full data processing pipeline when moving from one platform to the other.

-Conceptually, the ONNX format is easy enough: An onnx file defines a [directed graph]() in which each edge reprents a tensor with a specific type that is "moving" from one node to the other.
-The nodes themselves are called operators and they opertate on their inputs (i.e., the results of their parents in the graph), and submit the result to their children.
-ONNX specifies a [list of operations]() which jointly allow one to specify virtually any AI/ML operation you might want to carry out (and if not, the set of operators is easily extendable).
+Conceptually, the ONNX format is easy enough: An onnx file defines a [directed graph](https://webassembly.org) in which each edge represents a tensor with a specific type that is "moving" from one node to the other.
+The nodes themselves are called operators and they opertate on their inputs (i.e., the results of their parents in the graph), and submit the result of their operation to their children.
+ONNX specifies a [list of operations](https://github.com/onnx/onnx/blob/master/docs/Operators.md) which jointly allow one to specify virtually any AI/ML operation you might want to carry out (and if not, the set of operators is easily extendable).

-To provide a simple, conceptual, example, suppose we would like to generate inferences from a logistic regression model.
+To provide a conceptual, example, suppose we would like to generate inferences from a [logistic regression model](https://en.wikipedia.org/wiki/Logistic_regression).
 Given an input vector `x` we would:

-* Compute the linear predictor `ylin` using for example the `Gemm` operator to multiple our input vector `x` by the learned coefficients `beta`
+1. Compute the linear predictor `ylin` using for example the `Gemm` operator to multiple our input vector `x` by the learned coefficients `beta`
-* Transform the linear predictor to probablity scale using the `Sigmoid` operator.
+2. Transform the linear predictor to probablity scale using the `Sigmoid` operator.
-* Generate inference true or false using the `Less` operator.
+3. Generate inference true or false using the `Less` operator.

-Thus, by chaining a number of operators, we can generate a predictions given some feature vector.
+Thus, by effecitvely chaining a number of operators, we can generate inferences given some feature vector.
 Don't be fooled by the simplicity of the example however: due to ONNXs tensor support and extensive list of operators even complex DNNs for video processing can be represented in ONNX.

 ## 2. Our house-hunt scenario
 To demonstrate how to create ONNX graphs from scratch, we introduce a simple scenario:

 *"Suppose you are looking for a new house in your neighborhood.
 Given a dataset of previous house sales containing the yard-size `yard`, living area `area`, and number of rooms `rooms` of sold houses and their prices `price`, construct a model to predict the price of a newly advertised house (i.e., you are given only the yard-size, area, and number of rooms).
 Next, you are interested in any house that is available for less than 400.000 euros, and has a yard (i.e., the yard-size is larger than 0)."*

-In this tutorial we will construct a data processing pipeline, including a linear regression model for inference, which given an input vector `(yard,area,rooms)` provide a boolean value indicating whether or not the house is of interest.
+In this tutorial we will construct a data processing pipeline, including a linear regression model for inference, which given an example feature vector `(yard,area,rooms)` provides a boolean value indicating whether or not the house is of interest.

 ## 3. Model training
-To create the pipeline, we will first need to create the model that we are using to predit the prices.
+To create the pipeline, we will first need to create the model that we are using to predict the prices.
 The code below opens the data file `houses.csv` and generates the model.
 Note that we preform several steps:

 * We standardize the inputs (thus, for destandardization in our pre-processing pipeline we will need the `mean` and `std` of each of the input variables).
 * We log transform the prices (thus, in our post-processing pipeline we will need to transform our inference back to the correct scale).
 * We fit a simple linear regression model (and we store the estimated coefficients for use in our processing pipeline.

-Here is the code (or [click here]() for the full notebook):
+Here is the code (or [click here](https://github.com/scailable/sclbl-tutorials/blob/master/sclbl-onnx-from-scratch-I/sources/manual-onnx-pipeline.ipynb) for the full notebook):

 ```python
 import numpy as np